Northwest Bank: 20th century

+21st century

 On December 18, 2009, the bank converted from a mutual savings bank to a joint stock company.

 In 2015, the bank changed its name to the present Northwest Bank.

 In August 2015, the bank's holding company, Northwest Bancshares, Inc., merged with LNB Bancorp, Inc., in a stock and cash deal and acquired Lorain National Bank.
 The transaction value was approximately $179 million, and resulted in a bank with approximately $9.0 billion in total assets.

 In March 2016, Northwest Bank acquired Best Insurance Agency, Inc.

-On September 9, 2016, the bank acquired 18 branches in western New York from First Niagara Bank, which was about to be acquired by KeyBank.
-These branches were once part of the former Marine Midland Bank.
+On September 9, 2016, the bank acquired 18 branches in Western New York from First Niagara Bank, which was about to be acquired by KeyBank.
+The branches were once part of the former Marine Midland Bank.

-In May 2017, Northwest Bank exited the Maryland market by selling all 3 remaining branch locations to locally-based Shore United Bank.
-In 2017, the bank’s assets were valued at $9.5 billion and the bank was ranked number 134 in the whole country.
+In May 2017, Northwest Bank exited the Maryland market, selling all three remaining branch locations to locally based Shore United Bank.
+In 2017, the bank’s assets were valued at $9.5 billion and the bank was ranked number 134th among all banks nationally.

 In April 2020, the bank acquired MutualFirst Financial, a Muncie, Indiana-based bank, in a stock and cash deal valued at $346 million.
-The transaction expanded Northwest's footprint into the Indiana market, and gave the bank a total of 221 branches across four states.
+The transaction expanded Northwest's presence in Indiana, and grew the bank's number of branches to 221 across four states.

-Following that acquisition, Northwest Bank enacted a 'branch optimization plan', closing 40 branches spread across its multi-state footprint.
+Following its MutualFirst acquisition, Northwest Bank enacted a branch optimization plan, closing 40 branches spread across several states.
 In 2020, the bank's assets were valued at $13.8 billion.

-In February 2021, the bank officially moved the headquarters for its holding company from Warren, PA to Columbus, Ohio, relocating several key executives including CEO Ron Seiffert.
+In February 2021, the bank remains in Warren, Pennsylvania, however the bank moved its holding company headquarters from Warren, Pennsylvania to Columbus, Ohio, relocating several key executives, including Ron Seiffert, the company's chief executive officer.

 In April 2021, Northwest announced the sale of its insurance services business to USI Insurance Services, based in Valhalla, New York.

+On July 25, 2025, the bank's holding company, Northwest Bancshares, Inc., merged with Penns Woods Bancorp, Inc. into Northwest Bancshares, Inc., along with Penns Woods' wholly owned subsidiary banks, Jersey Shore State Bank and Luzerne Bank, each with and into Northwest Bank, a Pennsylvania-chartered savings bank and wholly owned subsidiary of Northwest, with Northwest Bank as the surviving bank.
+This added 21 branch locations across North Central and Northeastern Pennsylvania, bringing the total number of branches to 151 across 4 states.